syncfusion-content/flutter-docs/Flutter/cartesian-charts/marker-datalabel.md

 ### Hide data label for 0 value

-Data label in Cartesian charts if the data label hide for point value is 0.Connector line should also be hidden for this case when labels are placed outside.
+Data label in the Cartesian charts for the point value 0 can be hidden using the [`showZeroValue`]() property.

-[`showZeroValue`]() - used to hide the data label for 0 values.

 {% highlight dart %}